brettz9/license-badger/README.md

 ## To-dos

-1. Handle to-dos in code
+1. Handle to-dos in code (and above)
 1. Remove logging
 1. Process `licenseeInfo.json` `filesByLicense` to overwrite `license` in `package.json`